dfds/dojo/workshops/Kubernetes/katas/4/kata/README.md

 ## Exercise

 Your team has succesfully deployed their first .NET core application to the Kubernetes cluster, exposed it to the world via a set of services and is now ready to persist some of the data collected from the end users to our MySQL DB.
 But beware, here be dragons!
-Given the empheral nature of containers (they are either there or not) a key challenge of transitioning application to the cloud remains, namely providing persistant storage for those parts of the application that needs to maintain state (data) beyond the span of a container lifecycle.
-Luckily k8s has a myriad of solutions to this problem, depending on your needs and the architecture of your storage provider, but for the purpose of our kata we will focus on the most simple kind of storage "localdisk":
+Given the empheral nature of containers (they are either there or not) a key challenge of transitioning application to the cloud remains, namely providing persistant storage for those parts of the application that needs to maintain state (data) beyond the span of a containers lifecycle.
+Luckily k8s has a myriad of solutions to this problem, depending on your needs and the architecture of your storage provider.
+For the purpose of our kata we will focus on the most simple kind of storage, "localdisk":

-### 1. Create your project directory
+### 1. Create a kata directory for our exercise files
 `mkdir /kata4`<br/>
 `cd /kata4`